Negro Motorist Green Book exhibition connects past with ongoing struggles for freedom and safety

 Courtesy New York Public Library

-The Negro Motorist Green Book exhibition is a powerful collaboration between SITES and the brilliant Candacy Taylor, an award-winning author, photographer, and cultural documentarian.
+The Negro Motorist Green Book exhibition is a collaboration between SITES and Candacy Taylor, an award-winning author, photographer, and cultural documentarian.
 It’s made possible thanks to support from Exxon Mobil Corporation.
-Back in the day, their predecessor, Standard Oil of New Jersey, played a key role in distributing The Green Book through its Esso stations and is featured in the Freedom Center’s exhibition.
+Back in the day, its predecessor, Standard Oil of New Jersey, played a key role in distributing The Green Book through its Esso stations and is featured in the Freedom Center’s exhibition.
 These respite spots provided Black motorists and their families with safer, more comfortable travel options when hitting the road.
-Esso wasn’t only just a major retailer of The Green Book; they also hired African American engineers, scientists, and marketing executives, and were dedicated to making sure Black travelers were welcome at their stations.
+Esso wasn’t only just a major retailer of The Green Book; it also hired African American engineers, scientists, and marketing executives, and were dedicated to making sure Black travelers were welcome at their stations.

 Restored Harriet Beecher Stowe House reimagines Green Book stop

-At the Harriet Beecher Stowe House, their homage to the legacy of the Green Book is manifested in a newly remodeled section of the historic home that recreates The Edgemont Inn, which the Stowe House operated as for a time and was listed in the Green Book.
+At the Harriet Beecher Stowe House, a homage to the legacy of the Green Book is manifested in a newly remodeled section of the historic home that recreates The Edgemont Inn, which the Stowe House operated as for a time and was listed in the Green Book.
 This addition complements the site's focus on abolitionism and the fight against slavery, as Stowe’s work, “Uncle Tom's Cabin” played a pivotal role in shaping public opinion against the institution of slavery.
 The Green Book exhibit explores the intersection of race, travel, and freedom, linking the historic fight for freedom during Stowe's time to the continued struggle for civil rights in the 20th century.

 With the recreated Edgemont Inn, the exhibit offers a more intimate and immersive experience, showcasing how African Americans used the Green Book to safely navigate travel in a racially divided America.
-It also delves into Cincinnati’s local history as a border city, where both pro-slavery and abolitionist sentiments coexisted, shaping the experiences of Black travelers seeking safety and freedom in an uncertain world.
+It also delves into Cincinnati’s local history as a border city, where both pro-slavery and abolitionist sentiments existed, shaping the experiences of Black travelers seeking safety and freedom in an uncertain world.

-“The restoration process has included the removal of 20th-century additions, such as the large front porch,” said Christina Hartlieb, Executive Director of the Harriet Beecher Stowe House, who has been deeply involved in the recent renovations aimed at restoring the house to its original 1840s appearance.
+“The restoration process has included the removal of 20th-century additions, such as the large front porch,” said Christina Hartlieb, executive director of the Harriet Beecher Stowe House, who has been deeply involved in the recent renovations aimed at restoring the house to its original 1840s appearance.

 “These elements are being preserved for future exhibits.
 Additionally, up to 17 layers of paint are being carefully removed to reveal the house's original color scheme, which will be restored based on historical research.
 During the recent renovations, the historical significance of the Harriet Beecher Stowe House as a boarding house and its role as a tavern listed in the Green Book were acknowledged and preserved.
 The inclusion of these aspects in the renovation highlights the broader cultural and social history of the property, which extends beyond its association with Harriet Beecher Stowe.”

-Kareem A. SimpsonRecreation of the Edgemont Inn boarding room at the Harriett Beecher Stowe House.“The renovations aim to honor the house's diverse history,” said Hartlieb, “including its role as a safe haven for African American travelers during segregation, thereby providing a more comprehensive understanding of the site's importance to the community and to American history.
+Kareem A. SimpsonRecreation of the Edgemont Inn boarding room at the Harriett Beecher Stowe House.“The renovations aim to honor the house's diverse history,” said Hartlieb, “including its role as a safe haven for African American travelers during segregation, thereby providing a more comprehensive understanding of the site's importance to the community and to American history."
 The preservation of elements from the Edgemont Inn era, such as artifacts and stories from the time it served as a Green Book location, will be featured in future exhibits at the house.

 Together, these exhibits at the National Underground Railroad Freedom Center and the Harriet Beecher Stowe House provide a comprehensive and moving exploration of the Green Book's role in African American history, especially the role that Cincinnati played in this movement.
-They serve as a reminder of the resilience and resourcefulness of Black Americans in the face of systemic racism, and as a tribute to the power of community in the ongoing pursuit of freedom and equality.
+They serve as a reminder of the resourcefulness of Black Americans in the face of systemic racism, and as a tribute to the power of community in the ongoing pursuit of freedom and equality.

 Enjoy this story?
 Sign up for free solutions-based reporting in your inbox each week.